fracpete/python-weka-wrapper3/_sources/docker.rst.txt

 GPU
----
++++

-For using the image interactively, you can run the following command:
+For using the GPU image interactively, you can run the following command:

 .. code-block:: bash